privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 Note 2: There is no nil_object case checked in this gate, because it is covered in the gate above.
 That is because when there is a branch (with nil object) in the first level, it automatically means the account leaf is not in the first level.

+### Address of wrong leaf and the enquired address are of the same length

+This constraint is to prevent the attacker to prove that some account does not exist by setting some arbitrary number of nibbles in the account leaf which would lead to a desired RLC.

 ### s_main.bytes[i] = 0 when key ends